ttokttokttok/lincoln-douglas/MILESTONE_2.md

 Milestone 2 is complete when:

 1. ✅ Speaker's audio is captured and streamed to server
-2. ✅ Google STT produces real-time transcripts (interim + final)
+2. ✅ Gemini STT produces transcripts (5-second buffered, final only)
 3. ✅ Gemini translates with debate context
 4. ✅ Dual transcript shows original + translation
 5. ✅ Arguments are extracted with CWI structure